Hung-789/fcj-workshop-main/content/4-EventParticipated/4.1-Event1/_index.md

 *Add your event photos here.*

-> Overall, the **Saturday Meet up** program left me with a massive and extremely useful pool of knowledge regarding Cloud Computing, Generative AI, and enterprise AWS system architecture.
+> Overall, the **FCAJ Community Day** program left me with a massive and extremely useful pool of knowledge regarding Cloud Computing, Generative AI, and enterprise AWS system architecture.
 This serves as a powerful source of energy and motivation for me to persistently research, successfully complete my internship project, and step steadily forward on the journey to becoming a professional Cloud Engineer.

 #### Registration Area
 ![Registration](/images/4-Events/1.png)